Tech-at-DU/React-Redux-passwords-Tutorial/P06-Actions-and-Reducers/readme.md

 	}
 })

-export const { addPassword } = passwordsSlice.actions
+// 4.
+Export the actions and reducers export const { addPassword } = passwordsSlice.actions
 export default passwordsSlice.reducer
 ```

+1. Import `createSlice`, you'll use this to create a new slice.
+2. Every slice needs to define it's initial value.
+3. Create and export the slice.
+Use `createSlice` to create the slice, pass it an object that includes the name of the slice, initial state, and reducers and actions.
+  - A reducer is a function that will make a change to state.
+Here the reducer is the function assigned to the key `addPassword`.
+This function adds a new password to `state.value`, this is where the change to state happens.
+A reducer function always takes `state` and `action` as parameters!
+  - The action is the property that holds this reducer function, `addPassword` in this example.
+4. Last you need to actions and reducers.
+Notice here you exported `addPassword` and `passwordSlice.reducer`.

-redux Toolkit uses the term "slice" to represent a piece of state in the store.
+Redux Toolkit uses the term "slice" to represent a piece of state in the store.
 A slice has actions and reducers.
 A slice handles one of the values on state.
 The slice includes an action and a reducer.
 The action is used to initiate a change to the slice and the reducer receives the action and makes the change.
 InitialState sets the initial value for a slice.

 Notice that you exported "addPassword" and "passwordSlice.reducer" at the bottom.
 You will be using these in other parts of the application.